EastMed-Poseidon Pipeline

 Not Dead Yet

 Many consider the EastMed-Poseidon project half-dead.
-However, environmental groups won’t stop protesting until the involved companies and governments have all truly abandoned it.
+However, environmental groups won’t stop protesting until all involved companies and governments have truly abandoned it.
 More than 100 European organisations have urged the EU to stay away from the pipeline.12429 Their message is clear: There is no space for a problem-pipeline like EastMed-Poseidon in Europe.

 Groups working on EastMed-Poseidon: Kazma Birak, PENGON (Palestinian Environmental NGOs Network), ReCommon, Green Course, Gastivists, Avli Collective, Friends of the Earth Cyprus, Palestinian BDS National Committee, Global Witness